api-platform/admin/CONTRIBUTING.md

 docker compose up
 ```

 Before accessing the Storybook instance, make sure to go to https://localhost to accept the self-signed certificate.
-Once it's dene, you'll see the API documentation running on a customized version of Swagger UI.
+Once it's done, you'll see the API documentation running on a customized version of Swagger UI.

 Now you can go to http://localhost:3000/ to see the Storybook instance in action.
 The changes you'll make in the source code will be hot-reloaded.